-A Cirrus pilot can choose to enter the water either by flying to the surface and ditching as slow as practical, or by deploying the airframe parachute and descending under canopy to a splash down.
+A COPA Pilot can choose to enter the water either by flying to the surface and ditching as slow as practical, or by deploying the airframe parachute and descending under canopy to a splash down.

 People survive conventional ditching over 90% of the time, although some people survive the landing only to die from exposure or drowning afterwards.
 Good survival and rescue equipment helps the prepared.
 COPA recommends following the advice of our aviation survival partner, the Equipped to Survive Foundation.